Edgeworth expansion and large deviations for the coefficients of products of positive random matrices

 \end{conditionA}

-Clearly condition \ref{Condi-FK-weak} is weaker than \ref{Condi-FK}, since condition \ref{Condi-FK-weak} says that all the entries of each fixed column of the matrix $g \in \supp \mu$ are comparable, while condition \ref{Condi-FK} requires that all the entries of $g \in \supp \mu$ are comparable.
+Condition \ref{Condi-FK-weak} is indeed weaker than \ref{Condi-FK}, since condition \ref{Condi-FK-weak} says that all the entries of each fixed column of the matrix $g \in \supp \mu$ are comparable, while condition \ref{Condi-FK} requires that all the entries of $g \in \supp \mu$ are comparable.